chmurakrajowa/terraform-provider-ochk/docs/resources/subtenant.md

 * `memory_reserved_size_mb` - (Required) Memory reservation size in megabytes.
 Should be greater than 10000 MB (10GB).
 * `storage_reserved_size_gb` - (Required) Storage reservation size in gigabytes.
 Should be greater than 100 GB.
 * `users` - (Required) List of user identifiers.
 After creating a subtenant, these users will be automatically added to the permission group: Permissions Manager.
 Use `ochk_user` data source for finding identifiers by name.
 Updates to this attribute forces recreate.
 * `networks` - (Required) List of network identifiers.
 Selected network will be assigned to the appropriate subtenant reservations.
-The group will get there own range of IP addresses on the network that is allocated to her.
+The group will get their own range of IP addresses on the network that is allocated to her.

 ## Attribute Reference